QUICK COURSE: "WHAT'S BUGGING YOU?"

 - Determine how long trapping will be good for and schedule next follow up accordingly (usually every 3-5 days).

-Most mouse control services get results within 14 days and can be warranted for up to six months (Maintenance contracts available but not usually needed).
+Most mouse control services get complete elimination within 14 days and can be warranted for up to six months (Maintenance contracts available but usually not needed).
 With our comprehensive pest proofing service, the warranty may extend to one full year!

 Rat services may require monthly service visits with a minimum six-month agreement.